-When there is an anticipated risk of occupational exposure, the appropriate department shall provide, at no cost to the employee, appropriate PPE such as, but not limited to, gloves, gowns, lab coats, face shield or masks and eye protection, mouthpieces, resuscitation bags, pocket masks, or other ventilation devices.
+- 1. Provisions.
+When there is an anticipated risk of occupational exposure, the appropriate department shall provide, at no cost to the employee, appropriate PPE such as, but not limited to, gloves, gowns, lab coats, face shield or masks, eye protection, mouthpieces, resuscitation bags, pocket masks, or other ventilation devices. - 2.
+Use.

-b.
-Use

 PPE shall be worn unless under rare and extraordinary circumstances, in the employee's professional judgment it would pose an increased hazard to the delivery of health care, public safety services, and/or would pose an increased hazard to the employee or to co-workers.
-In those circumstances, a thorough investigation shall be made to document whether changes must be made to prevent any recurrences.
+In those circumstances, a thorough investigation shall be made to document whether changes must be made to prevent any recurrences. - 3.
+Accessibility.
+Each Department with a job classification listed in Appendix A is responsible for ensuring that appropriate PPE in the appropriate sizes is readily available on site or is issued to their employees.
+Hypo-allergic gloves, glove liners, powderless gloves or